noccu/umamusu-translate/README.md

     - If you only want to install specific things, see [id-structure.md](id-structure.md) and use: `python src/import.py -O -g <group> -id <id>`
 1. **UI**: Copy the contents of the [localify folder](localify) to your Uma Musume install dir (where the `Umamusume.exe` and *[localify][umamusume-localify]'s `version.dll`* are)
     - You need localify's dll from [here](https://github.com/GEEKiDoS/umamusume-localify/releases/tag/test6)
+    - If it doesn't work (and you double checked everything is correct), try renaming version.dll to uxtheme.dll
+    - In rare cases when a story overlay pops up in the main menus, your UI may blur and get stuck that way.
+Temporarily remove the dll and restart the game to do the action. (may only affect uxtheme.dll naming)
     - To update yourself when the translations are jumbled, see [here](updating-ui.md)
 1. **Skills and other variable text**: See the [db-translate project]